lukaspatschil/poncho-eventbus/PUBLISH.md

 ## Make PR to master

-Create a new PR to the master branche with the message `Release 1.2.3` in order to create a new tag.
+Create a new PR to the master branche.

 ## Wait for CI to pass